aridjayarecipes/cutesrecipes.web.app/content/post/1960-step-by-step-guide-to-prepare-speedy-crispy-skinned-salmon-with-brown-butter-and-capers.md

 1. Prepare 2 tbsp capers, drained

 Almonds- they are part of my daily diet.
 Transfer to a plate and cover with foil to keep warm.
 Turn heat to low, add butter and stir until melted.
-This week: the crispy-skin salmon recipe that associate web editor Alex Delany just couldn't live without.
+This week: the crispy-skin salmon recipe that associate web editor Alex Delany just couldn&#39;t live without.

 <!--inarticleads2-->